What is Upper Intermediate level?

 “What qualities do you need to be a good online learner?”

-If you are still not sure, you can also check the ‘Can Do’ statements below.
+6. Still not sure?
+You can also check the ‘Can Do’ statements below.
 You are B2 level or above if you can do these things:

 |B2 ‘CAN DO’ STATEMENTS|